MLCamara/sstat-Final-submission/docs/README.md

 **Target Browsers**

 Any browser can successfully utilize our website.
-In some of our .ejs coding, we implemented ios as well as mobile support so that the functionality is maintained regardless of user device.
+However, it is best recommended to use a desktop.

 **Tech used:** HTML, CSS, JavaScript, Spotify Web API, Spotify OAuth 2.0